bayganik/mmGame-Engine-Win2D-ECS/README.md

     SpriteAnimation component adds an animated sprite using spritesheet

-    Tiled map component adds a TmxMap that allows you to access all of its levels & objects
+    Tiled map component allows you to have a TmxMap.
+You have access all of its levels & objects

-    Text compoenent addes a text and will follow the entity on the screen
+    Text component addes a text and can follow the entity on the screen (as a child entity)

     BoxCollider component allows the Entity to collide with other entities that have a collider